Nun-z/XboxRetailModeAppGuideLegacy/README.md

 ![packagessection](https://i.imgur.com/Wx8RlS6.png "go to the packages section")

-**4.**  Drag the .appxupload or .msixupload file into the packages section.
+**4.**  Drag the .appxupload, .msixupload, or repackaged .appx file into the packages section.

 ![uploadfile](https://i.imgur.com/lhf3CIp.png "add the package file to the app")